 Farmers markets are a great way to get some sun and fresh air, while stocking up on veggies, trying new foods, and of course supporting the local economy.
-Embrace Brisbane has gathered a list of all the markets that have remained open, and the markets reopening this week.
+Embrace Brisbane has gathered a list of some great Farmers Markets around Brisbane

 Kelvin Grove Village Markets

-These markets have been the heart and soul of Kelvin Grove Village for ten years, and are reopening this Saturday, May 9th, just in time for a last minute Mother’s Day shop.
+These markets have been the heart and soul of Kelvin Grove Village for ten years.
 The markets run from 6am until 1pm and are packed full of organic fruits and vegetables, meats, cheeses, flowers, breads, coffee, breakfast, art, craft, gifts, and fashion.
 You’ll find these markets in the heart of Kelvin Grove, on Musk Avenue and Blamey Street.

-These popular markets are also reopening this weekend, on Sunday May 10th – Mother’s day.
-So what better way to spend the day, than bringing your mum along for a coffee and brunch.
+What better way to spend the day, than bringing your family along for a coffee and brunch?
 It’s also a great place to browse art, fashion, and gifts.
 The market is located in the Botanic Gardens, across from the Alice Street forecourt and Albert Street, and runs from 8am until 3pm.

 Manly Farmers Markets